winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 The Docker extension for VS Code is used to simplify the management of local Docker images and commands, as well as the deployment of a built app image to Azure.

-1. On your Lab VM, return to VS Code, and the open `MCW-OSS-PaaS-and-DevOps` starter project.
+1. On your Lab VM, return to VS Code, and the open `MTC_GitHub_AzureDevOps` starter project.

 2. Select the **Extensions icon** from the left-hand menu, enter "docker" into the search box, select the **Docker** extension, and in the **Extension: Docker** window, and then select **Install**.